How to set-up a SiteFusion server

 There are basically two scenarios for running the daemon:

-• Start as root: Leave the runtimeDirectory and logfile locations to the default system locations, set changeIdentity to TRUE and fill in a safe user (systemUser) and group (systemGroup) for the daemon to change to (like a separate user owning the sitefusion installation directory, or like the nobody or apache/www-data users who should have at least reading permissions in the sitefusion installation directory).
+• Start as root (default and recommended): Leave the runtimeDirectory and logfile locations to the default system locations, set changeIdentity to TRUE and fill in a safe user (systemUser) and group (systemGroup) for the daemon to change to (like a separate user owning the sitefusion installation directory, or like the nobody or apache/www-data users who should have at least reading permissions in the sitefusion installation directory).
 Then start as root.
 The daemon will then change to the safe user and automatically make sure it can use the log and runtime locations as that user.

 • Start as unpriviledged user: Create new runtime and log directories in the sitefusion installation directory (mkdir run && mkdir log) and change the runtimeDirectory and logfile configuration options to have them point to these locations.
 Set the changeIdentity option to FALSE.
 Then start as the unpriviledged user.